Advertisements and articles

 Most Addometers have the logo above the second dial from the left, and on the front side of the machine are the texts "Reliable Typewriter & Adding Machine Corporation, Made in U.S.A." and "(+) To add - use large figures - turn to right / (-) To subtract - use small figures - turn to left".
-Some have the instruction text written above the dials to the right of the logo, and I think those were produced much later, possibly in the 1950s.
+At some point the instruction text was moved to above the dials to the right of the logo, and I think this happened in the 1950s.
 Note that the Dial-a-matic has a very similar instruction text above its dials.

 The majority of the Addometers are like the one I have (model B), but there were several different models.

 A Last dial is for eighth fractions